 - Use ripe plums — the fruit should be fully ripe but still firm to the touch

 - Only use plums with an intact skin

 - Separate out mushy plums or fruits with rotten spots

 Across the US, plums are harvested from May through to the end of October.
-Depending on the variety of plum, sizes, shapes, and colors can be quite varied.
-Color variations of plums include black, blue-black, blue, blue-red, purple, purple-red, red, yellow, and yellow-green.
+Depending on the variety of plum, the sizes, shapes and colors can vary.

 Choosing which plums you want to preserve is very much a personal choice.
 However, if you’re not growing your own, we highly recommend purchasing organically grown plums.
 You can find package-free organic plums at local farmers’ markets — check out LocalHarvest to find one near you!